 This outstanding Journalist was widely regarded as the foremost Commentator of the Irish Education System in Ireland.

 Christina Murphy was born in Breaffy, Co.
 Mayo during 1941.
-She was daughter of Dora and Thomas Murphy.
-She had two brothers; Thomas and Noel also sisters Evelyn, Concepta plus Dora.
-Christina Murphy received her schooling at Breaffy National School Castlebar, St. Joseph’s Secondary School plus graduated from University College Dublin with a B. A. Degree.[i]
+She was daughter of Dora & Thomas Murphy.
+She had two brothers; Thomas, Noel also sisters Evelyn, Concepta plus Dora.
+Christina Murphy received her schooling at Breaffy National School Castlebar, St. Joseph’s Secondary School.
+She graduated from University College Dublin with a B. A. Degree.
+(Who’s Who (& Who’s Not) Kelly Kevin 27th 1999 November edited by Journalist Maureen Cairnduff [i]

-Christina Murphy travelled through Germany and Spain prior to working with the Young Citizen from 1968 to 1972.
-Followed then by acting as Woman’s Editor of the Irish Times Living Section from (1972– 1975.)
-She was Education Correspondent from 1975 – 1987.
-She was appointed Assistant Editor of the Irish Times during 1987. [ii]
+Christina Murphy travelled through Germany also Spain prior to working with the Young Citizen from 1968 to 1972.
+Followed then by acting as Woman’s Editor of ‘The Irish Times’ Living Section from 1972 to 1975.
+She acted as Education Correspondent from 1975 – 1987.
+She was appointed Assistant Editor of ‘The Irish Times’ during 1987.
+(Nov 27, 1999) [iii]

-Her Publications included; “School Report – a guide to the Irish Education System” (1980), “Careers and Living” in the Irish Times during 1981 plus 1985. [iii]
+Her Publications included; ‘School Report – a guide to the Irish Education System’ 1980 also ‘Careers and Living’ in ‘The Irish Times’ during 1981 plus in 1985.
+(Nov 27, 1999) [iv]

-Christina Murphy died at St. Vincent’s Hospital in Dublin on September 15th 1996.
+Christina Murphy’s demise occurred at St. Vincent’s Hospital in Dublin on 15th September 1996.
 Her Ecumenical Service was held in Sanford Church, Ranelagh.
 It was conducted by Canon Des Harmon assisted by a family friend Fr.
 Martin Clarke.
-She is buried at St. Fintan’s Cemetery in Sutton, North Dublin.[iv]
+She is buried at St. Fintan’s Cemetery in Sutton, North Dublin.
+(17th September 1996) [v]

-The following Tributes were paid to Christina Murphy at the time of her passing, and published in her Obituary in the Irish Times, September 1996.
+The following Tributes were paid to Christina Murphy at the time of her passing, and published in her Obituary in ‘The Irish Times.’
 The former Education Minister Mary O’Rourke reported that Christina Murphy was a happy, warm person whose greatest attribute was her clarity of thought.
-There are very few people of whom we can say “they made a difference” but she did.
+There are very few people of whom we can say ‘they made a difference’ but she did.
 She brought education into everyday life for ordinary people.
 Her overriding passion cut through bureaucracy.
-She worked at a time of fourteen terms of Education Ministers that read her articles not just with anticipation but a tinge of apprehension.
+She worked at a time during the terms of fourteen Education Ministers that read her articles not just with anticipation but a tinge of apprehension.
+(17th September 1996) [vii]

-Paul Farrell stated that “Christina Murphy was a first – rate journalist.
-She could have just as easily have become a first – class professor of education, what a presence in the groves of academe!”
+Paul Farrell stated that ‘Christina Murphy was a first – rate journalist.
+She could have just as easily have become a first – class professor of education, what a presence in the groves of academe!’

-The Annual Christina Murphy Memorial Award in Journalism and Communications was established to award students during November 1996. [v]
+The Annual Christina Murphy Memorial Award in Journalism & Communications was established to during November 1996. [ix]